Customer Care procedures and support activities

 Manage existing support cases

-To manage existing cases:
+To manage existing cases, complete the following steps:

+3. To select a case, click a case title from the list on the Cases page.
 The Cases page provides a list of your organization's support cases based on the selected resource.
 For example, if you select an organization, all cases for the organization are displayed.
 If you select a project, only the cases associated with that project are displayed.

 View known issues